-The OGP conference will be held every year, barring exceptional circumstances.
+An OGP meeting of all participating countries will be held every other year (hereafter "OGP Biannual Summit"), barring exceptional circumstances.
 It functions as the ad hoc plenary of OGP, providing a forum for OGP stakeholders to further the objectives of the initiative and to exchange their experiences in promoting open government.
-The lead OGP chair hosts the annual conference, and the four OGP chairs serve as chairpersons for the annual conference.
-The Support Unit works with the Governance and Leadership Subcommittee on all aspects of the annual conference.
+The lead OGP chair hosts the Biannual Summit, and the four OGP chairs serve as chairpersons for the Biannual Summit.
+The Support Unit works with the Governance and Leadership

+Subcommittee on all aspects of the Biannual Summit.